 I graduated with a master’s degree in computer science from the University of Hawaii at Manoa.
 I started my career as a software developer at Referentia Systems in Honolulu, Hawaii.
 At Referentia, I helped develop a network performance management software called LiveAction.
-After working at Referentia for 2.5 years, I was hired as a Java web developer by the University of Hawaii.
+After working at Referentia, I was hired as a Java web developer by the University of Hawaii.
 Between the fall 2014 and spring 2015 semesters, I upgraded Laulima, the learning management system that the university uses for traditional face-to-face, online, and hybrid classes.
+I am currently employed by Hawaii Information Consortium developing web applications for the State of Hawaii.

-I am a successful Android developer.
-I have published seven Android apps on Google Play.
+I am a successful Android developer and have published seven Android apps on Google Play.

 During my free time, I teach myself Japanese, read books about Japanese culture, and watch anime.
 I also shoot videos and upload them to YouTube.